McCoy-Flateline/ENGR101-AVC/README.md

 **Objective:** Movement Class Challenge
 **Conflicts:** N/A
 **Tasks:**
-- [ ] Create a development branch for Movement Challenge
+- [ ] Elliott - Create a development branch for Movement Challenge
-- [ ] create system for navigating through maze without a guide
+- [ ] Elliott & Ella - create system for navigating through maze without a guide
-- [ ] Submit code for testing
+- [ ] Ella - Submit code for testing
-- [ ] Test code and provide feedback
+- [ ] Ella - Test code and provide feedback
-- [ ] Improve based on the feedback (if any)
+- [ ] Elliott & Ella - Improve based on the feedback (if any)
-- [ ] Commit to branch
+- [ ] Elliott - Commit to branch
-- [ ] Create pull request
+- [ ] Elliott - Create pull request